tszydlo/FogML-Zephyr-LwM2M/README.md

 The application is designed for Thingy:91 device:
  - [thingy91_nrf9160_ns](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_thingy91.html)

+Thingy:91 integrates an nRF9160 SiP that supports LTE-M and NB-IoT connectivity.

 # Pattern Detector Object
 The general idea is presented in the figure.